-An internet domain name extension that represents a specific country, territory, or geographic region. ccTLDs are used to indicate the target audience of a website or online resource based on their location.
+An internet domain name extension that represents a specific country, territory, or geographic region. ccTLDs are used to indicate a website or online resource’s target audience based on its location.
 They are usually two letters long and follow the ISO 3166-1 alpha-2 standard, which assigns two-letter codes to countries and territories.

 For example: